xtuml/otel2puml/README.md

 By converting OpenTelemetry data to PlantUML diagrams, this tool bridges the gap between raw observability data and easily understandable visual representations, enhancing your ability to develop, maintain, and optimise complex distributed systems.

 ## Features
-* CLI functionality to convert JSON PV event sequences into PlantUML activity diagrams
+* Convert OpenTelemetry (OTel) JSON data into detailed PlantUML activity diagrams with flexible output options and multiple subcommands for various processing needs.
-* Flexible, extensible architecture
-* Currently in development:
+* Easily customize and extend the tool to support new data formats or processing requirements through a modular design.
-  * Finding unique sequences within OTel data
+* Identify and extract unique event sequences from OTel data
-  * Processing unique sequences into PlantUML activity diagrams
+* Produce clear and comprehensive PlantUML activity diagrams that accurately depict the system.
-  * Processing alternative data formats

 ## Quick Start